Addiction Isn’t “The” Problem

 Here are some statistics from a variety of sources that show just how significant this connection is:

 The National Comorbidity Study shows that as many as 46% of people with either PTSD or a substance use disorder also have the other condition.
-The research from this same study also suggests that trauma is more likely to occur before substance abuse rather than after it.(5)
+The research from this same study also suggests that trauma is more likely to occur before substance misuse rather than after it.(5)

 This research encourages us to consider that traumatic events often contribute to the development of substance abuse and addiction.
 Even if someone doesn’t meet the criteria for an official diagnosis of PTSD, it is still important to recognize that trauma may still affect their lives and their substance abuse patterns in significant ways.